hadifarzipour/drupal-postgres-pgadmin-DockerCompose/README.md

-Certainly!
-Here's the exact code for the README.md file that you can copy and paste directly into your GitHub repository:

-markdown
-Copy code
 # Project Title: Drupal with PostgreSQL and pgAdmin

 This project sets up a **Drupal** website using **PostgreSQL** as the database and **pgAdmin** for managing the database.
 It uses **Docker Compose** to spin up three services: **PostgreSQL**, **Drupal**, and **pgAdmin**.